chromaui/learnstorybook.com/content/react/en/composite-component.md

 ![TaskList test runner](/tasklist-testrunner.png)

-Note that we’ve been able to reuse the `withPinnedTasks` list of tasks in both story and unit test; in this way we can continue to leverage an existing resource (the examples that represent interesting configurations of a component) in more and more ways.
+Note that we’ve been able to reuse the `withPinnedTasks` list of tasks in both story and unit test; in this way we can continue to leverage an existing resource (the examples that represent interesting configurations of a component) in many ways.

 Notice as well that this test is quite brittle.
 It's possible that as the project matures, and the exact implementation of the `Task` changes --perhaps using a different classname or a `textarea` rather than an `input`--the test will fail, and need to be updated.
-This is not necessarily a problem, but rather an indication to be careful liberally using unit tests for UI.
+This is not necessarily a problem, but rather an indication to be careful about liberally using unit tests for UI.
 They're not easy to maintain.
 Instead rely on visual, snapshot, and visual regression (see [testing chapter](/test/)) tests where possible.